dennisj002/csl-2/README.txt

 CSL really has no grammar, just one word after another with namespaces - forth like.
-It may be higher on the Chomsky hierachy than a context-sensitive language.
+It may be theoretically higher on the Chomsky hierachy than a context-sensitive language.
 It is based on openvmtil64.

 openVm : Tookit for Implementing (and exploring) Languages - a bottom-up, optimizing native code vm, that is an extensible, contatenative, RPN, scripting language